 Another option is “Moments,” which presents three instances when you may use the headset (My Moment, Commute, and Focus).
-Each option presents a level of active noise cancelling or HearThru, depending on which is chosen.
-This is a nice feature, because you can customize each of the three slots to your liking and tap on them as needed.
+Each option presents a level of active noise canceling or HearThru, depending on which is chosen.
+This is a nice feature because you can customize each of the three slots to your liking and tap on them as needed.
 This is much faster than if you were to make granular adjustments to ANC or HearThru intensity each time you used the earbuds.

 What Bluetooth codecs does Jabra Elite 85t support?

 How is the battery life of the Jabra Elite 85t?

-How do the Jabra Elite 85t sound?
+Does the Jabra Elite 85t have good noise canceling?